Quickly exit this site by pressing the Escape key Leave this site

 This site is a beta, which means it's a work in progress and we'll be adding more to it over the next few weeks.
 Your feedback helps us make things better, so please let us know what you think.

 The Police and Crime Commissioner (PCC) has published the full Police and Crime Plan which details the six public police and crime priorities for Surrey.
-This Plan sets the strategic direction for the Force and partners in criminal justice and community safety.
+This plan sets the strategic direction for the Force and partners in criminal justice and community safety.

 View the full Police and Crime Plan or visit the PCC website, which also includes the public consultation that fed into this year's plan.